sampie777/carcomputer/GSM.md

 And a new line like so.
 ```

-Then submit your message by sendint a Ctrl+Z (0x1a) character.
+Then submit your message by sending a Ctrl+Z (0x1a) character.
 ```
 
 ```